gabrielkuettel/portfolio/content/blog/about-me/index.md

 tools: "Graphic & Motion Designer"
 date: "2019"
 order: 0
-img: "me.jpg"
+img: "gabriel-kuettel.jpg"
 feature: true
 ---

 ### Hi!
-My name is Gabriel.
+My name is Gabriel Kuettel.
 I'm a full stack web developer with a background in graphic design, branding and marketing.

 I have a knack for designing and developing robust and user-friendly applications and websites using modern build tools.